cdt4/Raven-pe-analyzer/README.md

 ### A: Because it uses techniques malware also uses.
 Raven flags the technique, not the intent.

 ### Q: Should I delete everything marked Critical?
 ### A: No!
-Raven will mark things as critical alot its very sensetive.
+Raven will mark things as critical Even when they may not be malware.
 Context is important is this a random exe you found on your desktop? or is it the discord installer

 ### Q: What makes Raven different?
 ### A: Its made by my pet goldfish theodore